 While diking changed the appearance, ecosystem, and accessibility of the bay's marshlands and estuaries, logging altered the landscape of the surrounding hills, valleys, and headwaters.
 Logging has long been a livelihood for the people of Humboldt County.
 Jacoby Creek has been logged a number of times in the past 150 years, and likely will be logged again.
 In order to facilitate the transportation of timber resources, a small network of railroads were constructed and operated throughout the Jacoby Creek watershed.

 The community that developed near to Jacoby Creek and the logging industry there was named Bayside in 1876.
-The growth and prosperity of this town was linked to how much resource removal was being done in the watershed.
-Members of Dolbeer and Carson's work force settled here and helped found the community.
-When the logging of the creek's trees halted for a while in the 1890's , quarrying became the new business of interest.
+The growth and prosperity of this town were linked to how much resource removal was being done in the watershed.
+Members of Dolbeer and Carson's workforce settled here and helped found the community.
+When the logging of the creek's trees halted for a while in the 1890s, quarrying became the new business of interest.
 It was noted by the Arcata Union that "times will be pretty lively about Bayside the coming summer" when the quarrying work was set to begin.